ارزیابی اثرات زیستمحیطی آفتکشهای مورد استفاده در مزارع گندم (Triticum aestivum L.) و جو (Hordeum vulgare L.) بخش فاضلآباد شهرستان علی آباد کتول

 Materials and Methods

-Results and discussion
+Results and Discussion

-According to the results of this study, the highest amount of damage to farm workers is in the group of herbicides related to Bromicide, in the group of insecticides related to Dursban, and in the group of fungicides to Altocombi, Raxil and Folicur was determined.
+According to the results of this study, the highest amount of damage to farm workers is in the group of herbicides related to Bromicide, in the group of insecticides related to Dursban, and in the group of fungicides to Altocombi, Raxil and Folicur determined.
 Also, Raxil, Folicur and Altocombi fungicides showed more damage to consumers and leaching risk.
 In addition, two insecticides, Diazinon and Dursban, were introduced as the most dangerous pesticides to environmental organisms.
 Also, Pumasuper, Altocombi, Folicur, and Raxil were known to be harmful pesticides on ecological components.
 In general, based on the EIQ index for each pesticide, Altocombi, Pumasuper, Dursban, Diazinon and Folicur were introduced as the most dangerous pesticides.
 Based on the EIQ index for each pesticide, Altokambi, Pumasuper, Dursaban and Folicor were introduced as the most dangerous pesticides in the fields.
 Considering the average consumption of pesticides per hectare and the amount of their effective substance in addition to the EIQ index, Inovor (18.48), Dursban (17.83), Bromicide (17.01), Diazinon (16.66), Malathion (13.68), 2,4-D (13.44), Bazagran (13.44) and Artea (13.25) were considered as dangerous pesticides in the region and therefore more planning should be done in using or replacing them.

 Conclusion